Happy Relationships: Tips on Taking Care Of Your Relationship?

 - Relationships high in conflict are also bad for your health.
 Those satisfied in their marriages at age 50 were the healthiest at age 80.

 - According to Dr.Waldinger, “Staying connected and involved is actually a form of taking care of yourself, just like eating right or exercise.”

 Here are some tips and tools to help your relationship thrive:

 - Daily check in.
-Healthier couples make time to ‘checkin’ with one another on a regular basis with your partner.
+Healthier couples make time to ‘check in’ with one another on a regular basis with your partner.
 Share personal subjects beyond parenting and household tasks.
-Listen to your partner’s personal perspectives and feelings.
+Listen to your partner’s personal perspectives and feelings and validate their perspective.
 This will help you stay connected to your partner over the long haul.

 - Stay engaged with kindness.
 Conflict comes up in all relationships but it’s how we deal with that conflict that determines the health of our relationship.
 Research shows that anger and contempt are linked to higher rates of divorce.
 Couples that resort to criticism, yelling or withdrawing from the discussion are more likely to break up than couples that fight consistently.
 Staying engaged with respect is key to the health of your relationship.

 - When should couples seek help?
-All relationships have their ups and downs but some factors such as finances, parenting and mental health are often the subject of reoccurring conflicts.
-Repeated versions of the same arguments over and over are a sign that it might be time to visit a couple’s counsellor for marriage therapy.
+All relationships have their ups and downs but some factors such as finances, parenting and mental health are often the subject of recurring conflicts.
+Repeated versions of the same arguments over and over are a sign that it might be time to visit a couple’s counsellor for couples/marriage therapy.